HoangLong1802/Helpdesk-Lab/README.md

 /** Helpdesk Lab Project **/

 A self-contained Helpdesk lab simulating real-world entry-level IT Helpdesk tasks.
 Includes GLPI deployment using Docker, SOP documentation, automation scripts, and an incident casebook.
-Ideal for showcasing in CVs and GitHub portfolios.

 🖥️ Technologies Used